Registration Help for Faculty and Staff

 - Department Head Registration Authorization Proxy is back-up to all department faculty and their advisees.

-- Individual instructors will submit the names of students who will be either a). granted consent to take a specific course section, or b). for whom the instructor is approving for an override to the prerequisite or a registration restriction, such as class-year or major-only requirements.
+- In Self-Service, Individual instructors will submit the names of students who will be either a). granted consent to take a specific course section, or b). for whom the instructor is approving for an override to the prerequisite or a registration restriction, such as class-year or major-only requirements.

 - For example, if a course description states: Prerequisites: ECON 101, sophomore standing and instructor consent; then the Instructor Consent process will override all three requirements.